A Roku Ultra streams 4K HDR10 picture resolution, but it will work fine on an older High Definition television.

 If you want to future proof your purchase, you can pick up a Roku Express 4K+ in case you buy a 4K TV in the future.
 As I explained above, a 4K Roku player will work fine with an older 1080p or 720p television.

-If you want a breakdown of every model, be sure to read my hands-on guide about the best Roku to buy in 2022.
+If you want a breakdown of every model, be sure to read my hands-on guide about the best Roku to buy.